 How Long is it Good?

-If you haven't opened your can of vegetable shortening, it may last up to two years in your pantry from the time of purchase, according to the Still Tasty website.
+If you haven't opened your can of vegetable shortening, it may last up to two years in your pantry from the time of purchase.
 When you open the can, it will likely last for up to one year before spoiling.
 In stick form, it lasts for two years unopened, but only six months if opened.
 Refrigeration isn't necessary for your shortening, which can safely stay at room temperature, although refrigeration may prevent the shortening from melting in very warm climates.
 Allow cold shortening to return to room temperature before use because it can become hard and less malleable in the fridge.

 Checking for Rancidity